MyJetTools/my-service-bus-tcp-client/README.md

 }
 ```

-Code Example - how to subscribe and  messages:
+Code Example - how to subscribe and receive messages:

 ```rust
 use async_trait::async_trait;